Bloukrans Pass (Northern Cape)

-The Bloukrans Pass of the Onder-Bokkeveld region, is located on the R355 road between Ceres and Calvinia, in the Northern Cape province of South Africa.
+The Bloukrans Pass of the Onder-Bokkeveld region, is located in Tsitsikamma National Park on the R355 road between Ceres and Calvinia, in the Northern Cape province of South Africa.
 It navigates the lower slopes of the Bloukrans Mountain on its eastern shoulder, and has the Nuwewater se berg on its western side.
 The Bloukrans Mountain is the northern promontory of the Roggeveld Mountains.
+The name means "blue cliff" in Afrikaans and may refer to the nearby Bloukrans River.